dtk/dtk-nem2-client/README.md

-DTK NEM2 Client
+Dtk Nem2 Client
 ==============================

 #### Description

-DTK NEM2 Client is a NodeJS based library for communication between Dtk Client and NEM2 blockchain.
+Dtk Nem2 Client is a NodeJS based library for communication between Dtk Client and Nem2 blockchain.
+It's using nem2-sdk to communicate with the blockchain.

 ## Development